 CITIES FOR PEOPLE

-One Earth is a member of the Working Group for Cities for People and the thematic curator on New Economies.
-Cities for People is a Canadian initiative that explores the following question: How can we enhance social, ecological, and economic wellbeing and help civic cultures thrive?
+One Earth was the thematic curator on New Economies in the pilot phase of Cities for People, a Canadian initiative that explores the following question: How can we enhance social, ecological, and economic wellbeing and help civic cultures thrive?
 It engages multiple stakeholders – citizens, community organizations, policy makers, municipalities, universities, private companies and foundations – in taking collaborative action to create more resilient and livable cities.